morganherrmann/highsteaks/README.md

 **TECHNICAL ISSUES**

+## Known Issues and Solutions

-VIVE
+### VIVE
-Due to base station placement, gameplay views are sometimes disconnected/grayed out.
+- Due to base station placement, gameplay views are sometimes disconnected/grayed out.
-Headset sometimes failed to connect with SteamVR and/or see base stations, preventing or delaying gameplay.
+- Headset sometimes failed to connect with SteamVR and/or see base stations, preventing or delaying gameplay.
-SteamVR sometimes froze and crashed--however, this tended to occur unpredictably.
+- SteamVR sometimes froze and crashed--however, this tended to occur unpredictably.
 When this occurred, it generally required an OS restart.

-Unreal data synchronization problems
+### Unreal Data Synchronization Problems
-Players transformation data update problems.
+- Players transformation data update problems.
-Initially, we experienced player transformation lag between the server and client.
-This is because we didn’t notice Unreal has built in options that allow us to change the data updating rate.
-Eventually, we increased the refresh rate to make the players movement smoother on both client and server.
+  - Initially, we experienced player transformation lag between the server and client.
+This is because we didn’t notice Unreal has built-in options that allow us to change the data updating rate.
+Eventually, we increased the refresh rate to make the player's movement smoother on both client and server.
 (This reminds me that the data update lag also happened when we were doing the AR project using Photon Network Plugin.
-I assume that is also because we didn’t change(or even notice) the refresh rate of updating data between the server and client).
+I assume that is also because we didn’t change (or even notice) the refresh rate of updating data between the server and client).

-Game objects replication problems.
+- Game objects replication problems.
-This problem happened when we were doing the win/lose condition features.
-At the beginning, we had no idea why everything was working perfectly when we were testing on the local single player mode but multiplayer mode.
+  - This problem happened when we were doing the win/lose condition features.
+At the beginning, we had no idea why everything was working perfectly when we were testing on the local single-player mode but multiplayer mode.
 After referring to a number of Unreal official documents, we understood that every game object needs to be replicated from client to server first and then from server to all clients.
 Eventually, we implemented a lot of custom events to solve the data replication problems.

-**
-PLUGINS/ASSETS**
-Assets
+**PLUGINS/ASSETS**
 Low Poly Farm Pack - Provided individual, static farm assets including barns, plants, hills, and props.
 Animations + Level Layout created manually. https://www.unrealengine.com/marketplace/en-US/product/low-poly-farm-pack?sessionInvalidated=true
 Rigged Little Cow -- https://sketchfab.com/3d-models/rigged-little-cow-4326366e724549ea8cf2369d405481ca